-152-164 Web 4 - Server-Side // 3 cr
+152-164 | Web 4 - Server-Side // 3 Credits

 This course trains students in server-side web development using PHP.
-The learner will get handson experience in the PHP environment with database applications using PHP, a relational database, sessions, cookies, string-handling, and other related topics.

-Prerequisite(s): 152-108 Web 2 - Client Side and (152-132 Database 1)
+The learner will get hands-on experience in the PHP environment with database applications using PHP, a relational database, sessions, cookies, string-handling, and other related topics.
+Prerequisite(s): 152-108 Web 2 - Client Side and 152-132 Database 1

-152-166 IT Developer Capstone // 3 cr
+152-166 | IT Developer Capstone // 3 Credits

 This course culminates and assesses the students experience in the Information Technology - Software Developer program.
 This advanced course provides further hands-on experience in application development.
 Students will work in small groups to create an application.
 Students will be required to use project management techniques during the development process.

-Prerequisite(s): 152-126 Agile Prog w Design Patterns

-Restricted to students admitted to the following program(s): 3D Game/Sim Programming 2, IT-Mobile Developer, IT-Software Developer
+Prerequisite(s): 152-126 Agile Programming or 152-169 Software Quality Control Restricted to students admitted to the following program(s): 3D Game/Sim Programming 2, IT-Mobile Developer, IT-Software Developer

-152-168 Mobile Web Applications // 3 cr
+152-168 | Mobile Web Applications // 3 Credits

 This course will continue to build on the skills practiced in the Web Multimedia course.
 This course will focus on creating more powerful and entertaining web applications as well as design and development of mobile web applications using HTML 5, CSS3, and jQuery.
+Prerequisite(s): 152-159 Web 3 - Interactive Media